rtous/edcav/spark/README.md

              .reduceByKey(lambda a, b: a + b)
     >>> countsRDD.foreach(show)
 	>>> countsRDD.first()
-	>>> countsRDD.saveAsTextFile("out.txt")
+	>>> countsRDD.saveAsTextFile("results")
 	>>> quit()

+Finally, check the contents of output files within the "results" directory.

 Now that you have run your first Spark code using the shell, it’s time learn about programming in it in more detail.
 In Spark we express our computation through operations on distributed collections that are automatically parallelized across the cluster.
 These collections are called Resilient Distributed Datasets, or RDDs.
 In the example above, the variable called linesRDD is an RDD, created here from a text file on our local machine.

 Once created, RDDs offer two types of operations: transformations and actions.
 Transformations construct a new RDD from a previous one.
 In our text file example, flatMap, map and reduceByKey are transformations.
 Spark only computes transformations in a lazy fashion, the first time they are used in an action (e.g. first() or saveAsTextFile(…) are actions).

 ## 5. Simple clustering example (K-Means)